DataDog/documentation/content/en/logs/processing/attributes_naming_convention.md

 #### User-Agent attributes

-Details about the meanings of user agents attributes.
-Generally generated thanks to the [User-Agent parser][9].
+These attributes provide details about the meanings of user-agents' attributes.
+They are generally generated thanks to the [User-Agent parser][9].
 All attributes are prefixed by `http.useragent_details`.

 | **Fullname**                            | **Type** | **Description**                                |
 | :---                                    | :---     | :----                                          |